mpv-player/mpv/DOCS/man/input.rst

         Perform a very exact seek that attempts to seek by the desired amount of frames.
 If ``<frames>`` is ``-1``, this will go exactly to the previous frame.
+    mute
+        The same as ``play`` but mutes the audio stream if there is any during the duration of the frame step.

     Note that the default frameskip mode, play, is more accurate but can be slow depending on how many frames you are skipping (i.e. skipping forward